UCSD Med School Acceptance Rate & How to Get In

 UC San Diego School of Medicine accepts fewer than 2% of applicants.
 And the hardest part?
 You likely don’t know for certain whether what you’re doing will really set you apart.
 But you don’t have to guess.

 At Premed Catalyst, we’ve helped hundreds of students get into top medical schools like UCSD by focusing on what really matters: strategy, storytelling, and execution.
 Our mentors aren’t just advisors.
 They’re medical students who actually got in.
-They know exactly what the Adcoms are looking for, and they’ll guide you through every step of the process with insider-level insight.
+They know exactly what the AdComs are looking for, and they’ll guide you through every step of the process with insider-level insight.

 Book a free strategy session, and let’s make you competitive for UC San Diego School of Medicine.